saifurahman907/documentation/content/applications/hr/employees/new_employee.rst

 Optional fields
 ---------------

-- :guilabel:`Photo`: In the top right image box of the employee form, click on the :guilabel:`✏️ (pencil)` edit icon to select a photo to upload.
+- :guilabel:`Photo`: in the top right image box of the employee form, click on the :guilabel:`✏️ (pencil)` edit icon to select a photo to upload.
-- :guilabel:`Job Position`: Enter the employee's job position title under their name, or select the job position from the :guilabel:`Job Position` drop-down menu to have this field auto-populate.
+- :guilabel:`Job Position`: enter the employee's job position title under their name, or select the job position from the :guilabel:`Job Position` drop-down menu to have this field auto-populate.
   The :guilabel:`Job Position` field under the employee name can be modified and does not need to match the selection made in the :guilabel:`Job Position` drop-down.